jipson7/unix-lm-toolkit/README.md

 ####Installation:

-For "big-endian" machines (eg those running HP-UX, IRIX, SunOS, Solaris) the installation procedure is simply to type
+For "little-endian" machines the installation procedure is simply to type

   cd src
   make install